frappe/frappe_io/frappe_io/www/docs/user/en/guides/reports-and-printing/how-to-make-script-reports.md

 <img class="screenshot" alt="Module Page" src="/docs/assets/img/script-report-1.png">

-1. In the module folder (for example if it is Accounts in ERPnext the folder will be `erpnext/config/accounts.py`) you will see labels and items for various sections.
+1. In the module folder (for example if it is Accounts in ERPNext the folder will be `erpnext/config/accounts.py`) you will see labels and items for various sections.
 The new report can be added in the item list as show in the example:

 ```
 def get_data():